vivekmathema/GCxGC-CRISP/README.md

 [NOTE: Users may have to manually download using provided Google shared folder if the API-based internal download shows any issues due to large fiel size of updated Google policies]

 **(ii) Http server option**
 Same as the Google Drive option.
-The manin difference is that the models have to be stored in unsecured HTTP server.
-The option "Use google drive" should be deselected for this option to work
+The main difference is that the models have to be stored in unsecured HTTP server.
+The option "Use google drive" should be deselected for this option to work.

 ## INSTALLATION OF CRISP SOFTWARE